joe7575/techage_modpack/minecart/README.md

 2. Place a Railway Buffer at both endpoints. (buffers are always needed, they store the route and timing information)
 3. Give both Railway Buffers unique station names, like Oxford and Cambridge
+4. Place a Minecart at a buffer and give it a cart number (1..999)
-4. Drive from buffer to buffer in both directions using a Minecart(!) to record the routes (use 'right-left' keys to control the Minecart)
+5. Drive from buffer to buffer in both directions using the Minecart(!) to record the routes (use 'right-left' keys to control the Minecart)
-5. Punch the buffers to check the connection data (e.g. "Oxford: connected to Cambridge")
+6. Punch the buffers to check the connection data (e.g. "Oxford: connected to Cambridge")
-6. Optional: Configure the Minecart stop time in one or both buffers.
+7. Optional: Configure the Minecart stop time in one or both buffers.
 The Minecart will then start automatically after the configured time
-7. Optional: Protect your rail network with the Protection Landmarks (one Landmark at least every 16 nodes/meters)
+8. Optional: Protect your rail network with the Protection Landmarks (one Landmark at least every 16 nodes/meters)
-8. Place a Minecart in front of the buffer and check whether it starts after the configured time
+9. Place a Minecart in front of the buffer and check whether it starts after the configured time
+10. Check the cart state via the chat command: /mycart <num>
+    '<num>' is the cart number
-9. Drop items into the Minecart and punch the cart to start it, or "sneak+click" the Minecart to get the items back
+11. Drop items into the Minecart and punch the cart to start it, or "sneak+click" the Minecart to get the items back
-10. Dig the empty cart with a second "sneak+click" (as usual)
+12. Dig the empty cart with a second "sneak+click" (as usual)

 Hopper